ZapAddOns/ZapMVImager/README.md

 button for panning, click with middle mouse button to reset zoom and so on.

 #### Chart manipulation
-Folowing mouse operations are supported.
+Following mouse operations are supported.
 **Left click drag**: Pan
 **Right click drag**: Zoom
 **Middle click drag**: Zoom region